 - Product showcase — this one speaks for itself.
 Show off whatever it is you’re selling (if applicable), but don’t be too salesy.

-But fear not!
-Even someone in their eighties can thrive there, like the 82-year-old influencer Old Man Steve (as he’s known), who’s is a TikTok darling with 1.3 million followers.
+Even someone in their eighties can thrive there, like the 82-year-old social media influencer Old Man Steve (as he’s known), who’s is a TikTok darling with 1.3 million followers.